-Parents are no strangers to making big life decisions, and the same goes for when you’re weighing up your buy or lease options.
+Parents are no strangers to making big life decisions; the same goes for when you’re weighing up your buy or lease options.
 At HoneyKids HQ, some of us mums swear by public transport and taxis for getting around town.
-There’s no huge cost outlays, and no worrying about repairs, parking, petrol, traffic and so on.
-With many of our essential go-tos on our neighbourhood doorstep, it’s pretty easy getting round on foot.
+There’s no huge cost outlays and no worrying about repairs, parking, petrol, traffic, etc. With many of our essential go-to’s on our neighbourhood doorstep, getting around on foot is pretty easy.

-However, the car enthusiasts among us swear by the freedom that having a car brings to family life.
-Having multiple kids who each attend different Singapore schools can be a real juggle come drop-off and pick-up time, and a car makes lighter work of that.
-Cars in Singapore can also make it a lot easier to get out and about exploring, and can be a godsend if you live in a quieter area that isn’t as well serviced by public transport.
+However, car enthusiasts swear by the freedom that having a car brings to family life.
+Having multiple kids attending different Singapore schools can be a real juggle with drop-off and pick-up times, and a car makes lighter work of that.
+Cars in Singapore can also make it a lot easier to get out and about exploring and can be a godsend if you live in a quieter area that isn’t as well serviced by public transport.
 Whether you buy or lease a car, it’s also peace of mind to have your own vehicle that you can keep a permanent child car seat in.

 Cars in Singapore: the need-to-know acronyms and costs

 There are several things to consider if you’re pondering the costs of buying a car in Singapore.